FoalTS/foal/docs/authentication-and-access-control/user-entity.md

 The `User` entity is the core of the authentication and authorization system.
 It is a class that represents the `user` table in the database and each of its instances represents a row in this table.

 The class definition is usually located in the file `src/app/entities/user.entity.ts`.
 Its attributes represent the columns of the table.
-It extends the `AbstractUser` which has some useful utilities to handle authentication and authorization.
+It extends the `UserWithPermissions` which has some useful utilities to handle authentication and authorization.

-The primary attributes of the `AbstractUser` are:
+The primary attributes of the `UserWithPermissions` are:

 | Property name | Type | Database Link |
 | --- | --- | --- |